 Cameron Barnett is a recent graduate of IU’s Department of Theatre, Drama, and Contemporary Dance with a B.F.A. in Dance and a B.A. in Theatre and Drama.
 He's a multi-faceted artist with interests in choreography, direction, dramatic writing, sound design, and performance.

 During his time at IU, Cameron created more than a dozen works of dance and dance-theatre.
-In the spring of 2019, he presented a short evening of work collectively known as The Most Important Meal of the Day.
+In the spring of 2019, he presented a short evening of work titled “The Most Important Meal of the Day.”
 In the fall of 2017, he created Fountain Scenes, a devised dance-theatre performance.
 In the spring of 2018, he wrote, directed, and choreographed House House House: a play with dance, an evening-length work.

 Cameron is originally from Bloomington, IN and currently lives in Brooklyn, NY.

 Hometown: Bloomington, IN